debugpin/inC/smallest_gcc/README.md

 If you compile with -nostartfiles or -nostdlib, you skip these and have to provide _start yourself, as shown above.

-## Compiled and Assembled but not Linked
-Perfect — you’ve asked for a **line-by-line breakdown** of the assembly output from compiling a minimal C program with GCC.
-Let’s go through this carefully.
+## Explanation of small.s

-This looks like the assembly produced by `gcc -S -fno-asynchronous-unwind-tables -fno-stack-protector smallest_gcc.c` or something close.
+`gcc -S -fno-asynchronous-unwind-tables -fno-stack-protector smallest_gcc.c`

----

-## 🔹 High-level overview
+## High-level overview

 * The file is in **AT\&T syntax** (default for GCC/`as`).
 * It defines a single function `main` that does almost nothing.